 You can get amazing coffee by local roaster, Hoppenworth & Ploch (or simply ‘Hopplo’ if you’re local), Vietnamese street food, and even a local beer.
+Don’t worry, you can also find some really great Hessen specialties there, as well.
 This is easily one of the coolest weekend things to do in Frankfurt.

 Markt im Hof can be found in Sachsenhausen at Wallstraße 9-13.